 Key Man Insurance

-Traditionally this type of cover would insure a company against a loss in profits should a key team member or director die.
+Traditionally Key Man Insurance cover would insure a company against a loss in profits should a key team member or director die.

 There is a new breed of keyman policy called ‘relevant life’ that uses a specific trust to help SMEs provide tax efficient death in service for employees including directors.
-With this plan premiums are an allowable expense, there are no benefit in kind considerations for the employee and most importantly of all, in the event of a claim the proceeds are tax free too.
+With this plan premiums are an allowable expense, there is no benefit in kind considerations for the employee and most importantly of all, in the event of a claim, the proceeds are tax-free too.

 There are limits to the cover allowed which are based on earnings but relevant life can be a far more tax efficient way of protecting the loved ones of an entrepreneur than mainstream keyman policies.

 You should talk to a professional advisor if you are considering taking out any type of key man policy, as both the company and the recipients of any insurance payout could be taxed if you don’t take care when setting up the policy.

 Permanent Health Insurance

 Income protection covers you in the event that you are unable to work.
 Unlike traditional employees, business owners are responsible for protecting themselves financially if they fall ill.

 You can pay for a private healthcare insurance policy via your limited company, or out of your own income.

 Although healthcare insurance contributions to a business scheme are allowable against tax, if you claim against a business healthcare policy, you will have to pay income tax and potentially also National Insurance Contributions on the payments.